sg0703/21_Redux-Store/README.md

 This is a refactor of an existing full-stack store application.
 The original app used React Context to manage global state.
 I refactored it to use Redux instead of Context.
 The app uses React, Redux, MongoDB Atlas, Node, Express and Stripe for payment processing.

-Please view the deployed version HERE.
+Please view the deployed version [here](https://tranquil-lowlands-52731.herokuapp.com/).

 ## Table of Contents